mojadita/so/58239683/Readme.md

-# redirect standard output temporary
+# redirect standard output temporarily

 This repository addresss
 [this question made in stackoverflow](https://stackoverflow.com/a/58353672/3899431)